Board-approved · PACE Provider · CE Broker auto-reporting · Instant certificate

 CCEDseminars’ Clinical Longevity & Healthspan Science category is the only PACE-approved chiropractic CE source covering CGM interpretation as a longevity tool.
 While chiropractors do not prescribe CGM devices, they can legally use CGM data — time-in-range, glycemic variability, and metabolic response patterns — in patient education and healthspan protocol design.
 CLHS coursework covers CGM fundamentals, clinical interpretation within chiropractic scope, and referral pathways for patients needing glucose management beyond lifestyle intervention.

 The best longevity CE for chiropractors combines evidence-based aging science with clinical tools that fall within chiropractic scope of practice.
 Look for PACE-approved programs (recognized by the Federation of Chiropractic Licensing Boards) that cover healthspan biology, HRV and autonomic function, allostatic load, metabolic monitoring, and wearable data interpretation.
-CCEDseminars’ Clinical Longevity & Healthspan Science category delivers on-demand, PACE-approved CE hours that satisfy state license renewal requirements while advancing your longevity practice.
+Other longevity CE options in the field tend to focus on supplement protocols, hormone optimization, or general anti-aging frameworks that are not always PACE-approved for chiropractic state CE renewal.
+CCEDseminars’ Clinical Longevity & Healthspan Science category delivers PACE-approved CE hours that satisfy state license renewal while advancing your longevity practice.

 Chiropractors can integrate heart rate variability (HRV) as an objective measure of autonomic nervous system function — before and after adjustments, across care plans, and as a longevity tracking tool.
 Research published in peer-reviewed journals confirms that chiropractic adjustments significantly improve HRV, increasing parasympathetic activity and total autonomic power.
 CLHS coursework teaches DCs to administer HRV assessments, interpret results in the context of allostatic load and healthspan goals, and translate patient-owned wearable data (WHOOP, Oura) into actionable clinical decisions.